Digital Library FAQ

 Digitized book metadata follows the model set up by the Internet Archive.
 It includes descriptive records in MARCXML with item and page level data in separate XML files.
 The MARCXML is generated from our catalog MARC records at the time of scanning.
 In the Digital Library, we make the item level data available as RIS (for citations) and as Linked Open Data in RDFa.
 The page level data (enumeration, page type, etc.) is either created by the Internet Archive using their Biblio software, or created by us at time of scanning using our MACAW (Metadata Collection And Workflow) tool, which was developed in-house.

-Many (but not all) images in the Galaxy of Images have embedded metadata following the Smithsonian standard for embedded metadata in images.
+Many (but not all) images in the Image Gallery have embedded metadata following the Smithsonian standard for embedded metadata in images.
 Vocabularies used in descriptions include Dublin Core, LCSH, AAT, SKOS, bibo, and Romaine subject headings for our Trade Literature.

 We follow the FADGI guidelines for creation of still images.
 Because many of our books are digitized by the Internet Archive, which does not follow those guidelines, we don't guarantee that every page image will meet all our internal standards, however all images in non-folio size books, excluding "foldouts", should be at least 300ppi.

 Digitization done in-house creates 24-bit color TIFFs as master images and then uncompressed and compressed JPEG2000s as derivatives.
 Internet Archive uses lossy, compressed JPEG2000s as master images.

 More information about our equipment can be found on the Digital Library department's page.